 9. Sustainable waste management

-Waste management is one of the biggest problems in many cities around the world, especially for practical urban infrastructure.
-The amount of garbage generated in urban areas has been increasing over the years, and this trend is expected to continue.
+Waste management is one of the biggest problems in many cities worldwide, especially for practical urban infrastructure.
+The amount of garbage generated in urban areas has been increasing over the years, and this is expected to continue.
 In some countries, such as South Africa, China, India, and Indonesia—which together account for 40% of all municipal solid waste worldwide—the increase has been even more pronounced.

-In recent years we have seen an increase in sustainable solutions for waste management by governments and private companies alike.
-These include recycling programs that encourage people to reuse materials instead of throwing them away (for example plastic bottles), composting programs that allow food waste to be turned into useful fertilizer (for example coffee grounds), or incineration facilities where the trash can be converted into energy by converting it into heat or electricity (for example burning tires).
+In recent years, governments and private companies have seen an increase in sustainable solutions for waste management.
+These include recycling programs that encourage people to reuse materials instead of throwing them away (e.g., plastic bottles), composting programs that allow food waste to be turned into useful fertilizer (e.g., coffee grounds), or incineration facilities where the trash can be converted into energy by converting it into heat or electricity (e.g., burning tires).

 The importance of sustainable waste management cannot be underestimated as it affects everything from global climate change mitigation efforts to human health concerns due to their association with pollution levels at home or workplace locations where children may spend long periods without adequate protection measures being taken care of.
-This needs to be incorporated into infrastructure systems around the world in developing countries and developed countries.
+This needs to be incorporated into infrastructure systems worldwide in developing and developed countries.

 10. Green roofs and vertical gardens

-Green roofs are a way to reduce the urban heat island effect.
-Green roofs can be made of a variety of materials, including soil and plants.
-They have been shown to reduce air pollution and noise pollution by absorbing carbon dioxide from the atmosphere and converting it into oxygen during photosynthesis, making them a great option for urban planning.
+Green roofs, which can be made of soil or plants, can reduce the urban heat island effect.
+They have been shown to reduce air and noise pollution by absorbing carbon dioxide from the atmosphere and converting it into oxygen during photosynthesis, making them a great option for urban planning.

-Additionally, green roofs help manage stormwater runoff by retaining moisture in the soil under the plantings that can be used for irrigation or absorption into underground aquifers when needed.
-Several sustainable cities around the world have made boosted their investment in this form of infrastructure planning to help make their city more livable.
+Additionally, green roofs help manage stormwater runoff by retaining moisture in the soil under the plantings, which can be used for irrigation or absorption into underground aquifers when needed.
+Several sustainable cities around the world have boosted their investment in this form of infrastructure planning to help make their cities more livable.

-Singapore, for example, has a program called “Cooling Our Cities” which offers subsidies to private building owners who install green roofs or vertical gardens on their property.
-As part of the program, the city also offers free technical assistance to help building owners with the design and implementation of these features
+Singapore, for example, has a program called “Cooling Our Cities,” which offers subsidies to private building owners who install green roofs or vertical gardens on their property.
+As part of the program, the city also offers free technical assistance to help building owners design and implement these features.

 Conclusion

-There are many ways to improve our urban infrastructure, and it’s going to take all of us working together to make our cities better places to live.
+There are many ways to improve our urban infrastructure, and it will take all of us working together to make our cities better places to live.
 It’s not enough for us to simply complain about how bad the traffic is or how dirty the air is.

-We all need to take action, and that starts with moving away from our phones and computers every once in a while so we can do something real—like volunteering at local parks or planting trees around our homes and neighborhoods.
+We all need to take action, which starts with moving away from our phones and computers every once in a while to do something real—like volunteering at local parks or planting trees around our homes and neighborhoods.

 FAQ